nmdguerreiro/bitoiu.github.com/_posts/2013-11-1-venn-lessons.md

 {% endhighlight javascript %}

-It hurts to think I initially looked at this and saw a good enough solution, it was not.
-The `result` operation just seems excessive, and since I return an pure array at that point, I cannot chain it.
-The other drawback is that I cannot chain to the constructor, unless I enclose the creation within a pair of brackets.
+It hurts to think I initially looked at this and saw a good enough solution: it was not.
+The `result` operation just seems excessive, and since I return a pure array at that point, I cannot chain it.
+The other drawback is that I cannot chain the constructor, unless I enclose the creation within a pair of brackets.

 ##array approach